Sup2point0/integrity/faq.md

 ### Why would I want to practise completing the square?
 See [Why Complete the Square?](https://sup2point0.github.io/integrity/scriptures/complete-square/why)

+### Is my progress saved?
+Yes, your data is stored locally in your browser.
+See [Info / Privacy](https://sup2point0.github.io/integrity/info/privacy).

 ### How was the site built?
 See [Synopsis](https://sup2point0.github.io/integrity/info/synopsis).